Stochastic dominance: Constraints

 first order stochastic dominance constraint is employed, the utility function $u(x)$ is nondecreasing;

 if the second order stochastic dominance constraint is used, $u(x)$ is nondecreasing and concave.
-A system of linear equations can test whether a given solution if efficient for any such utility function.
+A system of linear equations can test whether a given solution is efficient for any such utility function.

 Third-order stochastic dominance constraints can be dealt with using convex quadratically constrained programming (QCP).